 Director, Veterans Legal Clinic

-Brandon Heffinger is the Founding Director of the Veterans Legal Clinic and an Adjunct Professor of Law.
-He formerly practiced law at Alston & Bird, LLP in Charlotte, NC and served as a judicial law clerk to the Honorable Richard Voorhees in the U.S. District Court for the Western District of North Carolina.
+Brandon Heffinger is the Founder and Director of the Veterans Legal Clinic and an Adjunct Professor of Law.
+Brandon currently practices law at Smith, Anderson, Blount, Dorsett, Mitchell & Jernigan, LLP in Raleigh, NC, and he formerly practiced law at Alston & Bird, LLP and served as a judicial law clerk to the Honorable Richard Voorhees in the U.S. District Court for the Western District of North Carolina in Charlotte, NC.
 Prior to law school, Brandon served as a Marine Corps officer, including tours in Iraq and Afghanistan, and he continues to serve in the Marine Corps Reserve.
-Brandon holds a B.A. in political science from the University of North Carolina at Chapel Hill and a J.D. from Wake Forest University School of Law, and he is currently an M.P.A. candidate at Harvard University’s John F. Kennedy School of Government, where he is also a Zuckerman Fellow at the Center for Public Leadership.
+Brandon holds a B.A. in political science from the University of North Carolina at Chapel Hill, a J.D. from Wake Forest University School of Law, and an M.P.A. from Harvard University’s John F. Kennedy School of Government, where he was also a Zuckerman Fellow at the Center for Public Leadership.

 Chris Geis, Esq.